mhinz/vim-galore/README.md

 hooked), but in the long-term it's much better and more time-efficient to learn how to do stuff manually in the first place.

-Repeat after me: "A programmer should know his tools."
+Repeat after me: "A programmer should know their tools."

 Anyway, if you know what you're doing, you might get some inspiration from looking at some distributions: